Skip to Content

 • Don’t always connect one action with leaving the house.
 So, your German Shepherd comes running over to you when you grab your keys.
 That’s because he knows your keys mean you are about to leave him alone.
 Get him accustomed to you holding your keys, but then stay in the house.
 This is known as desensitizing your German Shepherd to your movements.

 • Reduce the amount of petting and fussing before leaving and returning home.
 You don’t want to encourage overly clingy behavior, so just play it cool when you leave or return.
-By all means, greet your dog but don’t go over the top and keep it calm.
+By all means, greet your dog, but don’t go over the top and keep it calm.

 Remember, the goal here is to reduce your German Shepherd’s anxiety and thus reduce his clinginess.

-German Shepherd Agility Training.
+German Shepherd Agility Training in the field

 Increase Exercise and Play

-Exercise is a great way to relieve your German Shepherd’s stress and help them to become less clingy.
 Recent research has even pointed to a lack of daily exercise as a possible cause, and this study highlighted the importance of early life experiences and daily exercise.

 Watch How To Keep Your Dog Stimulated In This Video…